 Garden Tips for Spring Season Fruits and Vegetables

-If you want to get the most out of your garden in the Spring so you can eat seasonal food that you’ve grown yourself, there are a few ways you can maximize your Spring harvest.
+Get the most out of your garden in the Spring by eating seasonal food you’ve grown yourself.
+Here are a few of my favorite ways to maximize our spring harvest that might work for you, too.

-Winter sowing is one practice that can help you get a jump start on the growing season.
+Winter sowing gives a jump start on the growing season.
 This involves sowing seeds in containers outside during the Winter months.
-The seeds will germinate when the weather warms up, giving you a head start on the growing season.
+The seeds germinate when the weather warms up, giving you a head start on the growing season.

 Some of the best plants you can grow for an early Spring harvest include potatoes, strawberries, and peas.